beamreaching1/Deep-Learning/hw3/README.txt

 To run this program either type ./run.sh or python3 testXGAN.py where X is AC, DC, or W.
-To test the FID score of each of this models use...
+To test the FID score of each of these models use...

 python3 -m pytorch_fid --device cuda:0 ./fakeX/ ./realX/